|

 value formula is used to convert todays money into the

 equivalent amount at some time in the future.
+All personal financial planning done by professionals uses

 these time value formula, as well as several more complicated